jcruzupr/ds-project-1/README.md

-# Read Me
-##Getting and Cleaning Data Course Project
+##Project for Getting and Cleaning Data Course

 The purpose of this project is to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.